How Education Positively Impacts Prisoner Wellbeing

 Social reintegration

-Having a job, means that learners are able to contribute positively to society and helps them feel part of a community again.
-This can help to build confidence, restore dignity and can also create opportunities to form positive social connections.
+Having a job means that learners are able to contribute positively to society.
+It helps them feel part of a community again.
+This can help to build confidence and restores dignity.
+It can also create opportunities to form positive social connections.

 Reducing reoffending

 Employment is a key factor in rehabilitation and reducing the risk of reoffending.
-Studies show that prison leavers who find a job after release are less likely to reoffend, highlighting the importance of learners finding employment upon release.
+Studies show that prison leavers who find a job after release are less likely to reoffend.
+This highlights the importance of learners finding employment upon release.

 Employment success at HMP Styal

-A former learner at HMP Styal successfully found employment upon release with Greene King, thanks to the education and employment support she received from Novus and Novus Works whilst in prison.
+A former learner at HMP Styal successfully found employment with Greene King.
+This is thanks to the education and employment support she received from Novus and Novus Works whilst in prison.

 Whilst working in the Bistro, the learner achieved her barista award, Level 2 food hygiene and her Level 2 NVQ in Hospitality services.

-As well as achieving her qualifications, the learner took part in employer-led events and was motivated to accept support from Novus Works whilst working in the Bistro.
+As well as achieving her qualifications, the learner took part in employer-led events.
+She was motivated to accept support from Novus Works whilst working in the Bistro.
 Upon release, she maintained regular contact with Novus Works and was open to all opportunities offered.

-She attended several job interviews, impressing all potential employers and is now employed by Greene King on a part-time basis as well as working part-time at Starbucks.
-Both employers are extremely impressed with her and Starbucks are now looking at progressing her in role.
+She attended several job interviews, impressing all potential employers.
+She is now employed by Greene King on a part-time basis as well as working part-time at Starbucks.
+Both employers are extremely impressed with her and Starbucks are now looking at progressing her in the role.

-Thanks to the support from education and the employment services that Novus offer, not only was this learner able to successfully find employment upon release, but she was also able to develop her confidence and belief in herself which further motivated her to change her life around and find employment upon release.
+The support from education and the employment services that Novus offer helped her.
+Not only was she able to successfully find employment upon release.
+She was also able to develop her confidence and belief in herself.
+This further motivated her to change her life and find employment upon release.

 Supporting prison education initiatives can help break the cycle of offending and improve overall wellbeing.
 Find out more about what we do at Novus or contact us to find out how you can work with us to support learner wellbeing & rehabilitation.